amit-fire/file_processing/file_processing/README.txt

 Constants such as batch size, buffer size, log dir are hard coded. for a production project, they would have been read from a config file.

 Logging:
-Some messages are logged via log4j2.
-Some messages are logged via System.out.println (would be logged via log4j2 in production).
+Some messages are logged via log4j2. log location: <file_processing_app_folder>/logs/app.log Some messages are logged via System.out.println (would be logged via log4j2 in production).
 Additional logs would be useful for a production code.